bvirxx/bLUe_PYSIDE/README.md

 a (hue, saturation) color wheel.
 Nodes are bound to an elastic grid and a grid smoothing algorithm is provided to even the changes in color.
 Full 3D LUTs are created and edited by combining 2.5 LUTs with curve layers.

-Alternatively 3D LUTs can be created from delta curves defining value changes (additive or multiplicative) for a color channel, depending on the value of another channel.
-Currently, bLUe provides interactive (Hue, Brightness) delta curves to selectively modify the brightness of pixels, depending of their hue.
+Alternatively 3D LUTs can be created from curves defining changes (additive or multiplicative shift) for a color channel, depending on the value of another channel.
+Currently, bLUe provides interactive (Hue, Brightness shift) curves to selectively modify the brightness of pixels, depending of their hue.

 Masks are automatically created from 2.5D LUTs, based on the node selection.
 They can be freely edited.